rpt24baklannoli/fetsySeller/README.md

 ```
 #### Output
-> Success: 200 status code, and a response of "Successfully updated seller information"
+> Success: 200 status code, and responds with an object containing the item_id of updated seller

 > Error: 404 status code, and a response of "Failed to update seller information, Error: {error}"